awsdocs/aws-greengrass-developer-guide/doc_source/setup-filter.rpi.md

-# Setting Up a Raspberry Pi<a name="setup-filter.rpi"></a>
+# Setting up a Raspberry Pi<a name="setup-filter.rpi"></a>

 Follow the steps in this topic to set up a Raspberry Pi to use as your AWS IoT Greengrass core\.

 **Tip**
 <a name="ggc-install-options"></a>AWS IoT Greengrass also provides other options for installing the AWS IoT Greengrass Core software\.
 For example, you can use [Greengrass device setup](quick-start.md) to configure your environment and install the latest version of the AWS IoT Greengrass Core software\.
 Or, on supported Debian platforms, you can use the [APT package manager](install-ggc.md#ggc-package-manager) to install or upgrade the AWS IoT Greengrass Core software\.
-For more information, see [Install the AWS IoT Greengrass Core Software](install-ggc.md)\.
+For more information, see [Install the AWS IoT Greengrass Core software](install-ggc.md)\.

 If you are setting up a Raspberry Pi for the first time, you must follow all of these steps\.
 Otherwise, you can skip to [step 9](#add-ggc-user-ggc-group)\.
 However, we recommend that you re\-image your Raspberry Pi with the operating system as recommended in step 2\.